spikything/supermegachat/README.md

 # SuperMegaChat

-A simple Facebook Messenger Group chat like Web App, built on React (hooks) using Firebase for Google Authentication and Firestore for storage (with a few security rules thrown in).
+A simple Facebook Messenger Group chat like Web App, built on **React** (hooks) using **Firebase** for authentication and **Firestore** for storage.
+It includes reasonably robust **firestore rules** for security, a few **unit tests** and comprehensive end-to-end automated testing with **WebDriver** and the **Firebase Local Emulator Suite**.

 [![SuperMegaChat](https://i0.wp.com/www.spikything.com/blog/wp-content/uploads/2022/03/supermegachat.webp)](https://www.spikything.com/blog/index.php/2020/06/02/chat-app-in-react-hooks/)

 ## Building

 The usual dev and build npm scripts are available.
-But, for security and environment setup reasons, you will first need to create your own `.env` file in the project's root directory, with the various Firebase keys and WebDriver settings.
-This should take the form:\
+Create your own Firebase project with a Firestore Database (not realtime database) and Google Auth enabled.
+You will also need to create your own `.env` file in the project's root directory, with the relevant Firebase keys and WebDriver settings.
+Use `.env.template` as a starting point:
 ~~~~
 # Firebase credentials